vvv-school/assignment_grasp-it/README.md

 1. Ask iCub to **grasp the object**.
 1. **Lift the object**.

-This assignment is peculiar in such a way that **we can interface the simulator and the real robot indifferently**, being the code capable of dealing with object location retrieval in both conditions, transparently to the user.
+This assignment is peculiar in that **we can interface the simulator and the real robot indifferently**, being the code capable of dealing with object location retrieval in both conditions, transparently to the user.

 The outcome should look like the animation below with the simulator: